-ALA Executive Board Warns Against Access to Circulation Lists
+ALA Executive Board Warns Against Access to Circulation Lists the Executive Board of the ALA.

 "Irreparable damage to the educational and social value of the libraries of this country" will be done if the action of U.S. Treasury Department agents in seeking access to circulation lists in public libraries is permitted to continue, according to the American Library Association.